 Minimally invasive approaches to Whipple and distal pancreatectomy with splenectomy have been investigated with similar outcomes in survival and morbidity and mortality .

 Typically, at the time of diagnosis of pancreatic cancer, 52% have distant metastasis, and 23% have local spread.

 Differential diagnosis before imaging and biopsy includes the following: acute pancreatitis, chronic pancreatitis, cholangitis, cholecystitis, choledochal cyst, peptic ulcer disease, cholangiocarcinoma, and gastric cancer.

-Neoadjuvant first approach in resectable pancreatic adenocarcinoma is implemented more and more frequently at high-volume centers nationwide and internationally.
-The rational behind neoadjuvant first approach is that the patient is in their best shape to receive chemotherapy and at best odds of completing chemotherapy for 4-6 months.
+The neoadjuvant first approach in resectable pancreatic adenocarcinoma is implemented more and more frequently at high-volume centers nationwide and internationally.
+The rationale behind the neoadjuvant first approach is that the patient is in the best shape to receive chemotherapy and at best odds of completing chemotherapy for 4-6 months.
 In addition, tissue is thought to be still well-oxygenated having not gone through a large procedure such as the Whipple.
 Many patients do not complete or even start adjuvant chemotherapy after surgical resection, thereby decreasing their survival.

 There is a role for radiation therapy in combination with chemotherapy to treat locally advanced pancreatic cancer.
 Radiation therapy was originally used to alleviate the pain, but its use is currently becoming more widespread to shrink tumors and increase survival.